junxit/us-congress-bills-110/metadata.md

 - 2008-06-20 — Placed on the Union Calendar, Calendar No. 463.
 - 2008-06-20 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 110-728.
 - 2008-06-20 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 110-728.
+- 2008-06-24 — Rules Committee Resolution H. Res.
+1297 Reported to House.
+Rule provides for consideration of H.R.
+6275 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+- 2008-06-25 — Considered under the provisions of rule H. Res.
+1297. (consideration: CR H6031-6044; text as reported in House: CR H6031-6035)
+- 2008-06-25 — DEBATE - The House proceeded with 10 minutes of debate on the McCrery motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with amendments which add a new section providing that charitable mileage rates are treated the same as medical and moving rates.
+- 2008-06-25 — DEBATE - The House proceeded with one hour of debate on H.R.
+6275.
+- 2008-06-25 — House amendment offered
+- 2008-06-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-25 — Mr. McCrery moved to recommit with instructions to Ways and Means. (consideration: CR H6042-6043; text: CR H6042)
+- 2008-06-25 — On motion to recommit with instructions Failed by the Yeas and Nays: 199 - 222 (Roll no. 454).
+- 2008-06-25 — On passage Passed by recorded vote: 233 - 189 (Roll no. 455). (text: CR H6035-6038)
+- 2008-06-25 — Passed/agreed to in House: On passage Passed by recorded vote: 233 - 189 (Roll no. 455).(text: CR H6035-6038)
+- 2008-06-25 — Rule H. Res.
+1297 passed House.
+- 2008-06-25 — Rule provides for consideration of H.R.
+6275 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment in the nature of a substitute recommended by the Committee on Ways and Means now printed in the bill shall be considered as adopted.
+- 2008-06-25 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6043)
+- 2008-06-25 — The previous question was ordered pursuant to the rule. (consideration: CR H6042)